Kà: Accidents and incidents

-It was the second time in less than a week that a Cirque show on the Strip was halted for an accident involving one of its artists; a performer in one of the final preview performances of Michael Jackson One at Mandalay Bay suffered a mild concussion after slipping through the slack rope in the show's “Stranger in Moscow” scene, missing the protective pad below the act and landing hard upon the stage.
-The performer was expected to return to the show.

-Two artists in Zumanity at New York-New York were seriously injured in an onstage fall in November 2007.
+It was the second time in less than a week that a Cirque show on the Las Vegas Strip was halted for an accident involving one of its artists; a performer in one of the final preview performances of Michael Jackson: One at Mandalay Bay suffered a mild concussion after slipping through the slack rope in the show's “Stranger in Moscow” scene, missing the protective pad below the act and landing hard upon the stage.
+Two artists in Zumanity at the New York-New York Hotel and Casino were seriously injured in an onstage fall in November 2007.

 Cast

 A team of over 300 people make up the production team for Kà, ranging from technicians to support staff.
 Eighty people from this team comprise the on-stage artists and performers.